Introduction to Numbers

 Additive Identity

-For every integer a, a+0=0+a=a here 0 is Additive Identity, since adding 0 to a number leaves it unchanged.
+For every integer aa+0=0+a=a here 0 is Additive Identity, since adding 0 to a number leaves it unchanged.

 Example : For an integer 2, 2+0 = 0+2 = 2.